apache/druid/docs/operations/request-logging.md

 ## Configure metrics emission

-Druid emits metrics and alerts via an emitter.
+Druid includes various emitters to send metrics and alerts.
 To emit query metrics, set `druid.request.logging.feed=emitter`, and define the emitter type in the `druid.emitter` property.

 You can use any of the following emitters in Druid: